I am self employed. I had an accident at work. Can I make a Claim?

 This guide talks extensively about this issue.
 It is designed to give readers all the information they may require in order to make a successful compensation claim.
 It looks at all the possible areas where a self-employed person will be eligible to make a personal injury claim.

 In this guide, you will come to understand your rights as a self-employed person.
 You will also recognise what is involved in making a compensation claim in different scenarios like claiming for Trip, slip and fall injuries, along with work-related accidents among many others.

-Finally, you will read about our No Win No Fee arrangement which is one of the pillars of our services.
-There is no doubt that this guide will clear your doubts and prepare you for the task ahead if you have to make a compensation claim.
-To start you can contact us for free advice on your issue.
+Finally, you will read about our No Win No Fee arrangement, which is one of our services’ pillars.
+There is no doubt that this guide will clear your doubts and prepare you for the task ahead if you have to make a self employed accident at work can I claim.
+To start, you can contact us for free advice on your issue.

-It is important to note that there are self-employed injury benefits even though the self-employed may not be able to enjoy the same level of rights like holiday pay, sick days etc like permanent employees; but they still have the same rights for health and safety.
+It is important to note that there are self-employed injury benefits even though the self-employed may not be able to enjoy the same level of rights like holiday pay, sick days etc. like permanent employees.
+However, they still have the same rights for health and safety.
 By this, we mean that self-employed people, who are working for a company, are entitled to be working in a safe environment.

 The implication is that the company will be expected to provide the same health and safety protection afforded to its employees to the self-employed person working with the company.
 Therefore, the self-employed and the permanent employees are considered the same when it comes to health and safety if both are working in the same facility.

 It will all depend on the circumstances surrounding the issues of the injury caused, as each case is treated on its own merit.
 However, if the self-employed and the work colleague are working for a company, the liability of the injury will fall on the company and not the self-employed workers.